 No degree?
 No problems.
 History knows plenty of highly successful college dropouts who banked on practical experience over formal education.
 Besides, enrolling in a university isn’t the only way to obtain a great education today.
 As we’ll discuss in this post, you have plenty of alternative options.

 But you are still wondering: how to address your lack of a degree in a resume.
-Below are some tips for that, followed by a resume without a college degree example.
+Below is an example of a resume without a college degree followed by specific tips.

-Resume Sample With no College Degree (Word version)
+Resume Template With no College Degree (Word version)

 088 000 0000